a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 								1. We can access memory regions
 								2. We can add breakpoints
 								3. We can stop/run CPU
+							5. Other good thing: We can use serial wire viewer for printf statements for debugging

 ### Testing printf Over ARM Cortex M4 ITM+SWO Line ###
 ### Issues with IDE ###